The degrees of onesided resolvingness and the limits of onesided resolving directions for endomorphisms and automorphisms of the shift: Introduction

-Mike Boyle \cite{Boy-p} proved that if $\varphi^s$ is weakly $p$-L (respectively, weakly $p$-R) with $s\in\N$, then the ``dual higher block endomorphism of order $s$'' $\varphi^{[^*s]}$ is weakly $p$-L (respectively, weakly $p$-R) and hence $\varphi$ is essentially weakly $p$-L (respectively, essentially weakly $p$-R), together with more for the case that $\varphi$ is an automorphism (see Theorem 8.1), and moreover he suggested the possibility of proving the main results of \cite [Section 7]{Nasu-t} (on resolving endomorphisms of topological Markov shifts) without using the long theory of ``resolvable textile systems'' presented there.
-In this paper, using $q$-R and $q$-L degrees we prove that if $\varphi^s$ is weakly $q$-R (respectively, weakly $q$-L) with $s\in\N$, then $\varphi^{[^*s]}$ is weakly $q$-R (respectively, weakly $q$-L).
-Using Boyle's results and these we can prove that for any one of the resolving terms $P$, if $\varphi^s$ is weakly $P$ for some $s\in\N$, then $\varphi$ is essentially weakly $P$ (Section 8); they are also used to prove the results on the limits of onesided resolving directions stated above.
-In Section 10, using another method we prove that if $\varphi$ is an essentially weakly $P$ endomorphism of $(X,\sigma^s)$ for some $s\in\N$, then $\varphi$ is essentially weakly $P$, for any one of the resolving terms $P$.
-Therefore we obtain the result that for any one of the resolving terms $P$, if $\varphi$ is \itl{directionally} essentially weakly $P$ (i.e. $\varphi^r$ is an essentially weakly $P$ endomorphism of $(X,\sigma^s)$ for some $r, s\in\N$), then $\varphi$ is essentially weakly $P$ (Theorem 10.2).
-This is a generalization of the main results of \cite [Section 7]{Nasu-t} on onto endomorphisms of topological Markov shifts (satisfying the condition of the important case mentioned above) to onto endomorphisms of general subshifts, and more.
-(However, the theory of resolvable textile systems of \cite [Section 7]{Nasu-t} still remains to have some significant results which our theory cannot cover.)
+Mike Boyle \cite{Boy-p} proved that if $\varphi^s$ is weakly $p$-L (respectively, weakly $p$-R) with $s\in\N$, then the ``dual higher block presentation of order $s$'' $\varphi^{[^*s]}$ is weakly $p$-L (respectively, weakly $p$-R) and hence $\varphi$ is essentially weakly $p$-L (respectively, essentially weakly $p$-R), together with more for the case that $\varphi$ is an automorphism (see Theorem 8.1), and furthermore he suggested the possibility of proving the main results of \cite [Section 7]{Nasu-t} (on resolving endomorphisms of topological Markov shifts) without using the long theory of ``resolvable textile systems'' presented there.
+In this paper, using $q$-R and $q$-L degrees we prove that if $\varphi^s$ is weakly $q$-R (respectively, weakly $q$-L) with $s\in\N$, then $\varphi^{[^*s]}$ is weakly $q$-R (respectively, weakly $q$-L) (Theorem 8.6).
+Boyle's results and these are essential fundamental results in this paper; in fact, using them we further obtain the result that for every resolving term \st, it holds that if $\varphi^s$ is weakly \rt for some $s\in\N$, then $\varphi$ is essentially weakly \rt (Theorems 8.7 together with Theorems 8.1 and 8.6) and the result that for every resolving term \st, the condition that $\varphi^i\sigma^j$ is essentially weakly \rt depends only on the direction $j/i$ (Corollary 8.8).